 Grilled Chicken Breast, Green Apple, Red Chile Pecans, Cheddar Jack Cheese and Gorgonzola

 Tucked in a Giant Flour Tortilla.
 Served with Black Beans and Salsa Fresca ($11.45)

 Albuquerque seems to be populated by a few different groups.
-Mexicans who just got here, Natives who have been in the Southwest part of this country since before Columbus got here, Spanish descendants who don't speak Spanish, really fat people who gamble a lot at Sandia Casino, cheeseballs who drive Inifitini G coupes (sorry to my friends who drive or have driven them, but they are so cheesy), and guys who studied computer science and wear dark rimmed glasses and have a couple of tattoos and definitely voted for Obama.
+Mexicans who just got here, Natives who have been in the Southwest part of this country since before Columbus got here, Spanish descendants who don't speak Spanish, really fat people who gamble a lot at Sandia Casino, cheeseballs who drive Inifitini G coupes (sorry to my friends who drive or have driven them, but they are a little cheesy, but great value!), and guys who studied computer science and wear dark rimmed glasses and have a couple of tattoos and definitely voted for Obama.
 Basically they look like members of Fall Out Boy.